azhar57/hello-git/README.md

 # hello-git.
-Learning Github
-This is test file

-Master Branch.

-Create a Brach.
+This is a Read me file. where we can add project summary.

 Learn, unlearn and relearn is the attitude you need to accuire.